aws-samples/amazon-macie-results-analytics/README.md

 ## Setup

 ### Enable the job classification S3 bucket
-To run Athena queries on the results of Macie classification jobs you need to ensure that Macie is configured to store sensitive data discovery results in an S3 bucket.
+To run Athena queries on the results of Macie classification jobs Macie must be configured to store sensitive data discovery results in an S3 bucket.
 This configuration should be done in the AWS account that you are running classification jobs from.
 Details on how to configure the S3 repository for Macie can be found at: <a href="https://docs.aws.amazon.com/macie/latest/user/discovery-results-repository-s3.html" target="_blank">https://docs.aws.amazon.com/macie/latest/user/discovery-results-repository-s3.html</a>.
 Once the results location is configured Macie will write the output of all new jobs to this location.
 If you ran Macie jobs before configuring the results bucket Macie will also write any results files that have been generated in the past 90 days.

 ### Permissions to read classification results with Athena
-In order to successfully query Macie classification results data the user or role that is running the Athena queries needs to ensure two permissions are in place, specific to the Macie classification results S3 bucket.
+To successfully query Macie classification results data the user or role that will run the Athena queries needs to ensure two permissions are in place, specific to the Macie classification results S3 bucket.

 #### Permissions to read data from the classifications results bucket
 The user or role that is running the Athena query will need an IAM policy that includes permissions to get objects from the Macie results bucket.
 Below is a sample policy that grants the necessary permissions.
 Make sure to replace <Macie Results Bucket Name> with the actual name of the S3 bucket that you configured to store Macie results files.